xregistry/spec/core/spec.md

   not limited to the Versions involved in the current operation.
 - When the operation also involves updating a Resource's "default" Version's properties, the update to the default Version pointer MUST be done before the properties are updated.
-In other words, the Version updated is new default Version, not the old one.
+In other words, the Version updated is the new default Version, not the old one.
 - Changing the default Version of a Resource MUST NOT increment the `epoch` or `modifiedat` values of any Version of the Resource.